Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 You will go through the crater lakes and dry craters, visiting the salt lake.
 Lunch will be at the lodge.
 Afterwards, drive to Bwindi Impenetrable National Park through the Ishasha Sector of Queen Elizabeth National Park.
 This area is known for its tree climbing lions.

-The safari will continue westwards, leaving the Ankole Kingdom, heading towards Bwindi and the Kigezi Kingdom, home of the heavy weights.
+The safari will head westwards leaving the Ankole kingdom, entering Bwindi and the Kigezi kingdom, home of the heavy weights!.
 Arrive at the park in the evening and check into your lodge for an overnight stay and dinner.

 On this day, you will have a great time meeting with the mountain gorillas in Bwindi Forest.
 After a tasty breakfast, your guide will pick you up at the lodge.
 You will head for a briefing and, later, enjoy the fullness of the mist forest as you see the gentle giants and other wildlife species like buffaloes, elephants, monkeys, butterflies, and different bird species.